FOR THE PATIENT

 We are doing this primarily through our advanced research into the science of natural botanicals and also by providing relevant information to those in the medical profession.

-Our research is ongoing into the use of natural botanicals to treat conditions like Multiple Sclerosis and Huntington’s disease.
+Our research is ongoing into the use of natural botanicals to treat neurological conditions like Multiple Sclerosis and Huntington’s disease.

-The last two years have been interesting and exciting as MMJ continues to reach several milestones.
+The last five years have been interesting and exciting as MMJ continues to reach several milestones.
 We are certain that in due course and very soon, our proposed pharma grade medicines will be approved by the FDA and will be available to you the patient.
 Our operations are run by some of the most respected and well known scientists, researchers and doctors from around the world.
 Every day we are breaking new ground with or research and clinical trials.
 We are undoubtedly setting the framework for an industry that will impact humanity in a lasting and profound way.

 We know that having a life-threatening disease or knowing someone who suffers from one is extremely challenging.
 With this in mind, we urge that you take your doctor’s advice but do your own research so that you are empowered to make choices that are right for you and your loved ones.
 In the meantime, here is some information that we hope will help you along your journey of healing.